 You know you're in the presence of a serious supermodel when they can steal the show with a completely bare face.
 Thus was the power of Christy Turlington who paused her 25 year long retirement from the catwalk in order to close Marc Jacobs' show in a dramatic black feathered gown and witchy boots.

 A Love in

 Batsheva Hay dedicated her AW19 collection to Courtney Love, who just happened to be sat next to the designer at the brand's presentation.
-Models, including Christina Ricci, channeled the Hole-frontwoman, performing her lyrics as part of their duties.
+Models, including Christina Ricci, channeled the Hole front-woman, performing their lyrics as part of her duties.
 Proving the love went both ways, Love had adorned the finale dress in lyrics in red Sharpie.